 Performance considerations

-When setting up your system, it is important to consider how various settings and situations affect the performance.
-Some factors affect the amount of bandwidth (the bitrate) required, others can affect the frame rate, and some affect both.
-If the load on the CPU reaches its maximum, this also affects the frame rate.
+When you set up your system, it’s important to consider how different settings and situations affect performance.
+Some factors affect bandwidth (bitrate), others affect frame rate, and some affect both.

-The following factors are the most important to consider:
+The most important factors to consider:

 High image resolution or lower compression levels result in images containing more data which in turn affects the bandwidth.